juju/juju-gui/docs/process.rst

 - Ensure that the ``build-prod/juju-ui/version.js`` file contains a version string that combines the value in the branch's ``CHANGES.yaml`` with the branch's revno.
-- While still in the directory where you extracted the tar file, run the
-  command: ``NO_BZR=1 make prod``.
-- Start the ``improv.py`` script as described in the HACKING file.
+- Serve the app with a python module.

+  - cd build-prod && python -m SimpleHTTPServer

 - Go to the URL shown in the terminal.
-- In Chrome and Firefox, QA the application.

 - Load the app, open the charm panel, go to an inner page, and make sure there are no 404s or Javascript errors in the console.
 - Ensure that the ``/juju-ui/version.js`` URL shows the same version string as before.
 - We want a real QA script for the future.

-- Also do the same checks after running the command ``NO_BZR=1 make debug``.
+- Also do the same checks for the debug build.

+  - cd ../build-debug && python -m SimpleHTTPServer

 - Now it is time to upload the release.
 Head back to your branch and run ``PROD=1 make dist``.
 The computer will again walk you through the process and upload the release.